Clarkson’s 23 points power Jazz past slumping Hawks, 112-91

 Jazz: After a slow start, Utah played closer to its standard as the NBA’s best 3-point shooting team.
 The Jazz made four of six 3s in the third period and 13 of 27 for the game.
 Clarkson made five of seven 3s.
 Utah leads the NBA with its average of 16.9 3s per game.
 Entering the game, Utah’s 355 3s through 21 games were the most in league history. … Rudy Gobert had 11 points and 12 rebounds.

 Hawks: Pierce made a plea for fans — and media — to give Young more All-Star support.
 Young is only sixth among Eastern Conference guards in the All-Star voting.
 He was a starter in the 2020 game. … Rookie Onyeka Okongwu (left Achilles) did not play. … Capela had 14 rebounds in the first half and 17 overall, extending his streak of games with at least 10 rebounds to 18.
-It is the NBA’s longest active streak.
+It is the NBA’s longest active streak. … Tony Snell made each of his four 3s off the bench for 12 points.

 UP NEXT